georgezero/keras-learning/cs231n/2-CNN.md

 - Most commonly, we will use it to exactly preserve the spatial size of the input volume so the input and output width and height are the same

+Use of zero-padding

+Constraints on strides

+Parameter Sharing
+- For image size of [227x227x3], use neurons with receptive field size F=11, S=4, and no zero padding P=90
+- Since (227-11)/4 + 1 = 55, the CONV layer size is [55x55x96] with depth of 96, connected to
+  a region of size [11x11x3] so for each layer has `55*55*96 = 290,400 neurons` and each has `11*11*3 = 363 weights and 1 bias` = `290400 * 365 = 105,705,600`
+  parameters
+- Make assumption that if one feature is useful to compute at some spatial position (x,y), then it should also be useful to compute at a different position (x2,y2)
+- IOW denoting a single 2D slice of depth as a depth slice (eg, volume of size [55x55x96] has 96 depth slices, each of the size [55x55]), we are going to constrain the neurons in each depth slice to use to same the same weights and biases.
+- With this parameter sharing scheme, the first CONV layer in our example would only have 96 unique weights (one for each depth slice) for a total of `96*11*11*3 = 34,848` unique weight, or 34,944 parameters (+96 biases)

+Sometimes the parameter sharing assumptions may not make sense, esp when the input image to a CNN have some specific centered structure, where we should expect that completely different features should be learned on one side of the image than another